Laboratoires Expanscience: History

 In 1950, Laboratoires Expanscience was created by Paul Berthomé and a pharmacist and specialized in dermocosmetics.

 From 1957, Expanscience decided to diversify into rheumatology.

 Laboratoires Expanscience began to develop the international side of its business from 1963 with the opening of a Belgian subsidiary.

 Between 1963 and 1996, Laboratoires Expanscience increased its international presence with the opening of 5 subsidiaries in Italy (1965), Spain (1971), Portugal (1979) and the United States (1989).

 In 1996, Laboratoires Expanscience once again diversified its business with the introduction of a range of dermatological medicines, followed in 2001 by the launch of its dental health business.

 In 2002, the business continued its international expansion with the opening of a subsidiary in Mexico, followed in 2009 by one in Poland and in 2013 with the opening of 2 subsidiaries in Brazil and Turkey then, in 2014 in Australia, in 2015 in Russia and Canada, and in 2017, in China and Hong-Kong.

-In April 2018, Laboratoires Expanscience became the first French pharmaceutical and dermocosmetics laboratory to become a B Corp, an international certification granted to corporations committed to the common good.
+In April 2018, Laboratoires Expanscience became a "B Corp", an international certification granted to corporations committed to the common good.